-(music playing) Jonah Becker: My name is Jonah Becker.
-I am Principal of One & Co., which is a San Francisco-based industrial design firm.
-We have been around since 1998, and we have worked with very diverse range of industries from consumer electronics to sporting goods to house wares and fashion.
-Scott Croyle: My name is Scott Croyle and I am the Head of Design at HTC.
-HTC, if you don't know, is a Smartphone manufacturer.
-I actually was part of One & Co., and I was one of three partners and we started together I think about 7 or 8 years ago, but basically 2 years ago we were acquired by HTC to help them design phones to move more from an ODM player to an OEM player in the industry.
+(upbeat music) - My name's Jonah Becker.
+I'm principal of One And Company, which is a San Francisco based industrial design firm.
+We've been around since 1998 and we work with a very diverse range of industries.
+From consumer electronics, to sporting goods, to housewares and fashion. - My name is Scott Croyle and I'm the head of design at HTC.
+HTC, if you don't know, is a smart phone manufacturer.
+I actually was part of One And Company and I was one of three partners and we started together, I think about seven or eight years ago.

-Jonah: Yeah, to me PreViz--it's kind of interesting to hear it called that-- because for us it's part of our everyday process.
-It's actually what we do and I have often joked that as industrial designers we are living in the future, because even if it's something that's very tangible and real and a product that will be on shelves in the market someday, that's still something that's 12 months, 18 months into the future.
+But, basically, two years ago we were required by HTC to kind of help them design phones, to kind of move more from an ODM player to an OEM player in the industry. - Yeah, to me preVIS, it's kind of interesting to hear it called that because for us it's part of our everyday process.
+It's actually what we do and I have often joked that as industrial designers we are living in the future.
+Because even if it's something that's very tangible and real and a product that will be on shelves in the market someday, that's still something that's 12 months, 18 months into the future.

-So, that means meeting with a client, understanding their business, their history, their goals.
-It means understanding their market and their competitors.
-It means looking out at other larger trends in terms of what's happening culturally, what's happening economically, and other world factors that might impact how people might perceive the technology that they're offering, the product they're offering, how people are behaving with products and technology.
+So, that means meeting with the client, understanding their business, their history, their goals.
+It means understanding their market and their competitors, it means looking out at other larger trends in terms of what's happening culturally, what's happening economically and other, you know, world factors that might impact how people might perceive the technology that they're offering, the product they're offering.
+How people are behaving with products and technology.
+A design project's a dynamic thing, there are going to be new perspectives, there's going to be points where, you know, maybe the client's going in front of retailers or bringing things to their marketing team.

-Design project is a dynamic thing and there are going to be new perspectives.
-There are going to be points where maybe the clients going in front of retailers or bringing things to their marketing teams.
-For us the idea of having a strong vision, that strong story about why we're doing something and what we're doing from the start is really important.
-I think the most important thing for us is at every step of the way as project deliverables get more and more resolved and that story is always there.
-That you don't leave the story in the first phase and just assume everyone remembers it, because obviously there are going to be times when a new party is brought in.
-If they don't get that story and they're just, get this, here is what it is, what do you think?
-There is potential for disaster.
-We've basically acquired all of the information-- what we call the fuel for the design process-- and we've established some sort of agreed vision that we are then going to explore.
-So in the second phase, which is the concept phase, that's where we really go as broad as possible, developing the solutions to the problem, and to address the story that we established in the first phase.
+So, for us, the idea of having that strong vision, that strong story about why we're doing something and what we're doing from the start is really important.
+And I think the most important thing for us is every step in the way, as project deliverables get more and more resolved that that story is always there.
+That you don't leave the story in the first phase and just assume everyone remembers it.
+Because obviously there are going to be times when a new party is brought in.

+And if they don't get that story and they just get this, "Here's what it is, what do you think?"
+There's potential for disaster.
+We've basically acquired all the information, what we call the fuel for the design process and we've established some sort of agreed vision that we're then going to explore.
+So, in the second phase, which is the concept phase, that's where we really go as broad as possible developing solutions to the problem and to address the story that we established in the first phase.